Philip III of Spain: Ormus Crisis

 Despite efforts to strengthen Spain-Safavid relations, the Portuguese–Safavid Conflicts escalated during the later years of Philip III's reign.
 This was partly due to the rising authority of Shah Abbas I, who increased military and strategic pressure in the Persian Gulf, ultimately ending any Iberian hopes of controlling the key arrival points of overland caravans in the region.
 The entry of the English East India Company into the Persian Gulf further undermined Portuguese naval dominance.
 Portuguese authorities in the Kingdom of Ormus viewed the Mocarrarias tributes paid by an Arab Chieftain to the Persian shah as merely transactional payments ensuring the safe passage of caravans and ships through Safavids territory.
 However, the Safavid court considered Ormus a vassal state and rejected the idea that Portugal had a legitimate right of conquest over territories under Persian suzerainty.
 The handling of these tributes fluctuated depending on the balance of power when Persia appeared militarily dominant, the tributes were paid in full; when Portuguese control was stronger, they were reduced or ignored.

-Initially, Portuguese authorities remained confident in their naval superiority, believing it sufficient to counter any pressure from Safavid Persia.
-Maritime dominance was central to Portugal's strategy for controlling trade routes and maintaining influence in the Persian Gulf.
-However, the arrival of the English dramatically shifted the regional balance of power.
-Their presence forced the Portuguese to redirect their focus toward protecting sea lanes from corsair attacks and addressing the threat of Anglo-Persian cooperation.
-This realignment strained Portuguese resources and introduced new strategic concerns, particularly the potential loss of maritime supremacy.
-As Shah Abbas I continued to consolidate military power and pursue increasingly assertive territorial and commercial ambitions, the longstanding Portuguese dominance in the Persian Gulf was increasingly challenged.
-The combination of rising Safavid strength and European intervention exposed the vulnerabilities of Portugal's imperial presence in the region.